Starlink Review 2026: Is It Worth It for Travelers?

 - Carry a mounting tripod.
 A lightweight photography tripod with a flat platform mount raises the dish above vehicle rooflines and low obstacles for better sky view.

-- Consider the Starlink Mini if SpaceX releases it in your region.
-The Mini is significantly smaller and lighter (approximately 2.4 lbs / 1.1 kg) but with reduced speeds (up to 100 Mbps) and availability is still limited as of early 2026.
+- Consider the Starlink Mini if SpaceX has released it in your region.
+The Mini is significantly smaller and lighter (about 2.4 lbs / 1.1 kg) but with reduced speeds (up to 100 Mbps) and availability is still limited as of early 2026.

 International Roam Coverage